Just a moment...

 Press 'Enter' after typing page number.

-Issues: Whether receipts from manpower support services rendered to Flipkart constituted fees for technical services under section 9(1)(vii) of the Income-tax Act, 1961 and Article 12(4) of the India-USA Double Taxation Avoidance Agreement, particularly on the application of the make available condition.
+Issues: Whether receipts from manpower support services rendered to the Indian group entity constituted fees for technical services under section 9(1)(vii) of the Income-tax Act, 1961 and Article 12(4) of the India-USA Double Taxation Avoidance Agreement, and whether the make available condition was satisfied.